muses-code-js/express-workshop-2/_steps/step06.md

 });
 ```

 We indicate that an error occurred by setting `response.status`.  `200` is the default value and means "everything worked as expected".  `500` means "OMG something failed that we didn't expect".

 We use `500` here because we really don't expect this to fail.

-In real world apps you should check for things like whether the file is there first, has the right permissions or if the content is what is expected, and then use an appropriate status code and message.
+In real world apps you should check for things like whether the file exists, has the right permissions, or has the content we expect, and then use an appropriate status code and message.
 We aren't going to worry about that here.

 ## Check that it worked